kubeflow/website/content/en/docs/components/notebooks/container-images.md

 +++
 title = "Container Images"
-description = "About Container Images for Kubeflow Notebooks" weight = 30
+description = "About Container Images for Kubeflow Workbenches" weight = 30

 +++
-Kubeflow Notebooks natively supports three types of notebooks, [JupyterLab](https://github.com/jupyterlab/jupyterlab), [RStudio](https://github.com/rstudio/rstudio), and [Visual Studio Code (code-server)](https://github.com/cdr/code-server), but any web-based IDE should work.
+Kubeflow Workbenches natively supports three types of workbenches, [JupyterLab](https://github.com/jupyterlab/jupyterlab), [RStudio](https://github.com/rstudio/rstudio), and [Visual Studio Code (code-server)](https://github.com/cdr/code-server), but any web-based IDE should work.
-Notebook servers run as containers inside a Kubernetes Pod, which means the type of IDE (and which packages are installed) is determined by the Docker image you pick for your server.
+Workbench servers run as containers inside a Kubernetes Pod, which means the type of IDE (and which packages are installed) is determined by the Docker image you pick for your server.

 ## Images